10 Tips to Apply When the Domain Name you want is already taken

 2. Choose different Domain Extension

-If a domain name is taken, it’s mostly the .com top-level domain that is the case, and there are other top level domains you can choose from, such as .net, .org, .biz, and .info.
+If a domain name is taken, it’s mostly the .com top-level domain that is the case, and there are other top-level domains you can choose from, such as .net, .org, .biz, and .info.
+If you’re looking for domains to register at the cheapest price, get yourself landed on the domain name checker to know the availability.

 This option is the most common for people as it offers the easiest alternative with a variation by tweaking the name using a different top-level domain, or even both, which is also the best choice depending on your goals and the specific domain.